fletchjp/MERG-Arduino-Software/fcpp/Readme.md

 This now includes the implementations Mstring and Mlist.

 I have decided not to include the output operators which are Arduino specific.

+I meant to call this monoids.h.
+I will rename it sometime soon.